Who is responsible for paying Council Tax?

 Right of appeal

-You may appeal if you think that you are not liable to pay Council Tax or you should be entitled to a discount.
+You may appeal if you think that you are not liable to pay Council Tax or you should be entitled to a discount or exemption.
 For example:

 - you are not the property owner